omerfuk/omerfuk/README.md

 Third year computer engineer candidate who learns every day, is open to innovation and has a research spirit.

-I am currently working at "Anadolu Hayat Emeklilik" as an part-time iOS Developer.
+I am currently working at "Anadolu Hayat Emeklilik A.Ş" as a part-time iOS Developer.
-Currently learning UIKit & SwiftUI (Using SwiftUI on my internship program), You can review my projects and studies.
+Currently using UIKit & SwiftUI (Using SwiftUI at my current job), You can review my projects and studies.
 Feel free to contact me from : kilicaslanomerkuf@gmail.com

 Linkedin : www.linkedin.com/in/omerkuf